-According to the Montgomery County Zoning Ordinance, bicycle racks must:
+The Montgomery County Zoning Ordinance has several requirements regarding the selection of bicycle racks:

 - Permit a bicycle frame and one wheel to be locked to the rack with a high security lock.
 (6.2.6.B.2.a) - Permit a bicycle to be securely held with its frame supported in at least 2 places.
 (6.2.6.B.2.b) - Be durable and securely anchored.
+(6.2.6.B.2.d)

-(6.2.6.B.2.d) - Have a locking surface thin enough to allow standard u-locks to be used, but thick enough so the rack cannot be cut with bolt cutters.
+- Have a locking surface thin enough to allow standard u-locks to be used, but thick enough so the rack cannot be cut with bolt cutters.
 (6.2.6.B.2.e) - Perform as well as an inverted-u.
-(6.2.6.B.2.h)

-The Montgomery County Department of Transportation maintains guidelines on the selection of bicycle racks at: www.bikemontgomery.com.

-The Essentials of Bike Parking, prepared by the Association of Pedestrian and Bicycle Professionals, identifies several styles of bike racks that are not recommended.
+(6.2.6.B.2.h) - The Montgomery County Department of Transportation maintains guidelines on the selection of bicycle racks at: http://montgomerycountymd.gov/dot-dte/bikeways/index.html. - The Essentials of Bike Parking, prepared by the Association of Pedestrian and Bicycle Professionals, identifies several styles of bike racks that are not recommended.

-Schoolyard racks (top) and wave racks (bottom) do not support a bicycle with two points of contact leading to inefficient, haphazard parking that can damage bicycles.
+Schoolyard racks do not support a bicycle with two points of contact leading to inefficient, haphazard parking that can damage bicycles.
+Photo: Steven Vance